Working Together Task Group

 Provide a report synthesising views and practical recommendations to be submitted to the President and Provost’s Boards by the beginning of the summer term that will inform action plans to effect positive change.

 Support the College’s Boards and Committees in monitoring progress.

 The group will use external and internal facilitators as appropriate to make sure the widest range of views can be heard.

-Input from our wider community will be invited through a range of listening exercises and exploratory conversations to be developed by the WTTG and external facilitator.
+Input from the College community is being gathered through a range of conversations developed by the WTTG and external facilitator.

-A report and set of recommendations, reflecting the discussions of the working group and key themes raised in the internal consultation meetings will be provided to the President’s and Provost’s Boards by the beginning of the summer term.
-The Report will then be made available to staff and students.
+A report and set of recommendations, reflecting the discussions of the working group and key themes raised in the facilitated conversation sessions, has been approved by President’s and Provost’s Boards and is available to download.
+A full action plan is being developed for the autumn term.